RossPaterson/advent-of-code/2020/README.md

 Recurring themes:
 matching problems (days 16 and 20),
 cellular automata (days 11, 17 and 24).
+Unlike past years, this year there was only one puzzle involving an abstract machine (day 8).

 ## [Day 1: Report Repair](https://adventofcode.com/2020/day/1)